 Research centres, representative offices and senior advisors in

 Europe, North and South America, Asia, the Middle East and Africa

 Annual budget: 2.1 billion euros (2016)

-The organisation’s research focuses on the needs of people in the areas health, nutrition and environment, safety and security, information and communication, transportation and mobility, energy and living and environmentally friendly production.
+The organisation’s research focuses on the needs of people in the areas of health and environment, security and protection, communication and knowledge, transportation and mobility, energy and resources, production and supply of services.